marielgh/marielgh.github.io/notebooks.md

 * [SQL](SQL.md)

    Structured Query Language (SQL) is the standard language for relational database management systems.
-In this notebook I review basic types of queries and joins and more advanced topics such as set theory clauses and subqueries.
+In this notebook I review different types of queries using filtering, aggregate functions, sorting, grouping and joins and more advanced topics such as set operations and subqueries.